Managing an Apprentice

 Inclusion is the responsibility of everyone in the workplace and can happen daily in every interaction with your colleagues.
 You can strive for inclusion by creating an environment where everyone has a sense of belonging, connection and community at work.
 You can create an inclusive workplace by:

-• Checking if your apprentice has any disabilities, many disabilities are invisible.
+• Checking if your apprentice has any disabilities as many disabilities are invisible.
 If yes, ensure adjustments are in place if necessary.

 • Depending on their needs, some colleagues may like video with subtitles, some may prefer a phone call, some may prefer an email with text in a certain size.